The Link Between Behaviour and Culture We NEED To Talk About

 Getting it Right: The role of leaders

 Linking behaviour and desired culture must start with leadership and the environment they create.
 Addressing biases will have a major impact on levels of trust and productivity.
 Here are 5 ways to ensure that this can happen:

-Become more aware of your thinking and reasoning.
-Recognize how your experiences may have shaped your perspectives.
+- Become more aware of your thinking and reasoning.
+Recognize how your experiences may have shaped your attitudes and beliefs.

-Ask questions of others about what they are thinking, and test your assumptions.
-Recognize how their experiences may have shaped their perspectives.
+- Ask questions to others about what they are thinking, and test your assumptions.
+Recognize how their experiences may have shaped their attitudes and beliefs.

 By leaders clearly communicating expectations, listening for clarification and observing how they are behaving, better decisions can be made by all involved.
 This happens because the environment created can, in turn, develop the behaviours of employees, increase the levels of accountability and create the right organizational culture.